Campus Safety & Security

 Kennebec Valley Community College is committed to providing a safe place for students and staff to work and learn.
 The administration and staff of the College work closely with the Fairfield Police Department to canvas the campus regularly; the College also works in collaboration with several community resources to implement new programs aimed at increasing student awareness and safety while decreasing criminal incidents.

 We hope all KVCC students feel safe and comfortable here.
-Students and staff may address their concerns directly to the Safety and Security Manager.
+Students and staff may address their concerns directly to the Director of Safety and Security.
 We believe input and feedback is an integral part of effective policy & practice.

 The forms provided may be used to report an incident or accident occurring on campus.
-Complete the form in a timely manner following the event and submit to the Campus Safety & Security Manager at email@example.com
+Complete the form in a timely manner following the event and submit to the Director of Campus Safety & Security at firstname.lastname@example.org.

 Incident Form A (Print and complete)